talkable/talkable-docs/source/advanced_features/coupons.rst

 Multi-use Coupons
 -----------------

-Multi-use Coupons can be given to talkable customers as a reward by create an Incentive with reward type "Coupon".
+Multi-use Coupons can be given to Talkable customers as a reward by create an Incentive with reward type "Coupon".
 It can be done from Campaign Rules page.

 Multi-use coupon will be given to any customer that perfomed action that matcher Incentive Reward Criteria.